ThomasTeklu/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/5b0e091a-3aa0-4c2e-8703-6cf5374d8c25)

-Returning to the Installation Files folder, install HeidiSQL.
-Upon installation, open Heidi SQL and create a new session (Here is where the MySQL credentials will come into use).
+Returning to the installation files folder, install HeidiSQL.
+Upon installation, open Heidi SQL and create a new session (here is where the MySQL credentials will come into use).
 From within the session, create a databse called "osTicket".

 This step establishes the SQL database that the ticketing application will utilize to store and manage data.
 Heidi SQL itself is a graphical interface tool used for interacting with SQL databases, cutting out the need for a continous stream of commandline entries.

+## Finishing Setup

 ![image](https://github.com/user-attachments/assets/36bfa859-de47-4f22-9db2-f374d6f89f03)